OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Bing experience improvement program for Bing Desktop and Bing Toolbar**.
 If you are using Bing Desktop or Bing Toolbar and choose to participate in the Bing Experience Improvement Program, we also collect additional data about how you use these specific Bing apps, such as the addresses of the websites you visit, to help improve search ranking and relevance.
 To help protect your privacy, we do not use the data collected through the Bing Experience Improvement Program to identify or contact you or target advertising to you.
 You can turn off the Bing Experience Improvement Program at any time in the Bing Desktop or Bing Toolbar settings.
 Finally, we delete the information collected through the Bing Experience Improvement Program after 18 months.

 **Retention and de-identification**.
-We de-identify stored search queries by removing the entirety of the IP address after 6 months, and cookie IDs and other cross-session identifiers after 18 months.
+We de-identify stored search queries by removing the entirety of the IP address after 6 months, and cookie IDs and other cross-session identifiers that are used to identify a particular account or device after 18 months.

 **Personalization through Microsoft account**.
 Some Bing services provide you with an enhanced experience when you sign in with your personal Microsoft account, for example, syncing your search history across devices.
 You can use these personalization features to customize your interests, favorites, and settings, and to connect your account with third-party services.
 Visit Bing Settings to manage your personalization settings, or the Microsoft privacy dashboard to manage your data.